Apr 13, 2022 | Flooring Canada

 Linoleum tiles come as modular tiles or click-together tiles.
 If you’re looking into how to install linoleum, click-together tiles are the most DIY-friendly option.
 Linoleum sheets need to be glued down and flattened with a 100-pound roller, so, unless you’re a regular Bob the Builder, you should get those installed by a professional.

-Like vinyl flooring, linoleum comes in a range of colours and patterns that can give you a variety of different looks.
+Like vinyl flooring, linoleum comes in a range of colors and patterns that can give you a variety of different looks.
 Vinyl does mimic the appearance of wood, tile, and stone floors better than linoleum.
-However, vinyl floors only have their colour and pattern in the top layer, so they can fade over time.
-In linoleum floors, the colour goes all the way through the material, so it will be just as vibrant in 20 years as it is today.
+However, vinyl floors only have their color and pattern in the top layer, so they can fade over time.
+In linoleum floors, the color goes all the way through the material, so it will be just as vibrant in 20 years as it is today.

 Linoleum flooring naturally repels dirt and pet hair and is really easy to clean, so it’s perfect for any high-foot-traffic areas, like your entryway, mudroom, or living room.
 If dirt seems to follow your kids wherever they go, linoleum is also a great choice for your child’s playroom.
 And, since linoleum is water-resistant, it also works well in damp basements –just keep in mind that you should clean up spills and floods quickly.

 To find out more about linoleum and other flooring options, visit your local Flooring America today.
 Our experts are equipped with the latest knowledge in flooring products and top brands, and they’re here to answer all of your questions.